New Ohio Review Issue 18 (originally printed Fall 2015)

 Rock Harbor

-Second Prize, New Ohio Review Fiction Contest selected by Maud Casey
+Selected as runner-up for the 2015 New Ohio Review Fiction Contest by Maud Casey

 By Susan Finch